-- 1. Style Revue is open to any clothing, knitting, embroidery and/or crochet project member or those enrolled in the Buymanship project. - 2.
-A 4-H/FFA/HYA member enrolled in a construction phase may sew a garment for another 4-H/FFA/HYA member to model in the Buymanship projects. - Judging will be held for both boys and girls on Saturday, July 13th.
-There will be a public Style Review and awards during Fair in the show arena Wednesday of the Fair week, at 5:30 p.m. - 4.
-Judging will begin at 9:00 a.m. with Clothing Construction for both boys and girls, at 10:00 a.m. we will begin the judging of buymanship articles starting with seniors first, followed by intermediate, then juniors. - 5.
-There will be a junior division (ages 7-13) and a senior division (ages 14-18 as of Jan 1.) for Construction Garments & Boys Buymanship. - Buymanship will have junior division (ages 7-9) intermediate division (ages 10-13), and a senior division (ages 14-18). - 7.
-A grand and reserve champion will be selected in each division, to be announced at the Public Revue. - 8.
-Garments modeled must have been made this project year by the 4-H/FFA/HYA member enrolled. - 9.
+- 1. Style Revue is open to any clothing, knitting, embroidery and/or crochet project member and those enrolled in the Buymanship project. - Judging will be held for both boys and girls on Saturday, June 28th.
+There will be a public Style Review and awards in the show arena Wednesday of the Fair week, at 5:30 p.m. - 3.
+Judging will begin at 9:00 am with Clothing Construction for both boys and girls.
+At 10:00 am we will begin the judging of buymanship articles. - There will be a junior division (ages 7-13) and a senior division (ages 14-18 as of Jan 1.) for Construction Garments & Boys Buymanship. - 5.
+Buymanship will have junior division (ages 7-9) intermediate division (ages 10-13), and a senior division (ages 14-18). - A grand and reserve champion will be selected in each division, to be announced at the Public Revue. - Garments modeled must have been made this project year by the 4-H/FFA/HYA member enrolled. - 8.
 In Buymanship, garments and accessories must be selected by the 4-H/FFA/HYA member as part of their project.
 Each exhibitor will be allowed to model only one garment per class and will receive ribbon and premium money for only one garment per class.
 Exception for classes 414 and 415, members can sew for more than one person.
-If a 4-H/FFA/HYA member has constructed a 2-piece outfit, they can't model items separately as a top and shorts, etc., it must be entered as a 2-piece outfit. - To receive ribbons and premium money for styling, 4-H/FFA/HYA members must model in the Public Style Revue, and receive awards during Fair in the show arena Wednesday, of the Fair week, at 5:30 PM - 11.
-Garments may have been worn before but should be carefully laundered or cleaned before being exhibited. - 12.
-Classes 414 & 415 are not eligible for grand champion in Style Revue. - Class 400 is open only to 4-H/FFA/HYA members enrolled in their first year.
-Classes 401-419 are open to all 4-H/FFA/HYA members enrolled in Clothing Construction, Knitting, and Embroidery and/or Crochet projects regardless of which phase they are enrolled in. - 14.
-Classes 424-427 are open to 4-H/FFA/HYA members enrolled in Buymanship (Girls). - Classes 428-432 are open to 4-H/FFA/HYA members enrolled in Buymanship (Boys).
+If a 4-H/FFA/HYA member has constructed a 2-piece outfit, they can't model items separately as a top and shorts, etc., it must be entered as a 2-piece outfit. - To receive ribbons and premium money for styling, 4-H/FFA/HYA members must model in the Public Style Revue, and receive awards during Fair in the show arena Wednesday, of the Fair week, at 5:30 PM - Garments may have been worn before but should be carefully laundered or cleaned before being exhibited. - 11.
+Class 2600 is open only to 4-H/FFA/HYA members enrolled in their first year.

-- 2600 Straight Stitch item (either a wearable item or clothing accessory
+2600 Straight Stitch item (either a wearable item or clothing accessory

-- 2601 Top, Blouses or Shirts
+2601 Top, Blouses or Shirts

-- 2602 Slacks or Jeans
+2602 Slacks or Jeans

-- 2603 Shorts
+2603 Shorts

-- 2604 Skirts
+2604 Skirts

-- 2605 Jumpsuits
+2605 Jumpsuits

-- 2606 2-piece Outfit (skirt & blouse/slacks & blouse or shirt)
+2606 2-piece Outfit (skirt & blouse/slacks & blouse or shirt)

-- 2607 2-piece Suit (jacket & skirt or slacks.
+2607 2-piece Suit (jacket & skirt or slacks.
 Blouse or shirt may be purchased.)

-- 2608 Dress or Jumper, (one piece, suitable for school or church.
-Blouse for Jumper may be purchased.)
+2608 Dress or Jumper, (one piece, suitable for school or church.
+Blouse for Jumper

+may be purchased.)

-- 2609 Formal Wear: dress or other
+2609 Formal Wear: dress or other

-- 2610 3-piece outfit (all pieces constructed by the 4-H/FFA/HYA member
+2610 3-piece outfit (all pieces constructed by the 4-H/FFA/HYA member

-- 2611 Coats or Jacket
+2611 Coats or Jacket

-- 2612 Swim Wear (swim suit, cover-up, etc.)
+2612 Swim Wear (swim suit, cover-up, etc.)

-- 2613 Nightwear or Loungewear
+2613 Nightwear or Loungewear

-- 2614 Garments for a Child (6 years & under) List who the garment was sewn for.

-- 2615 Garments for Someone else (7 years & up) List who the garment was sewn for.

-- 2616 Made over Garment/Upcycled Clothing/Garment
+2614 Made over Garment/Upcycled Clothing/Garment

-- 2617 A complete costume
+2615 A complete costume

-- 2618 Costumes for special occasions (uniforms or other special costumes)
+2616 Costumes for special occasions (uniforms or other special costumes)

-- 2619 Other Item